beatricedaniel/pokewatch/README.md

 ### 4. Operational & Monitoring Metrics (for MLOps)

-These KPIs are more about the “platform health” than pure model performance:
+These KPIs are more about the "platform health" than pure model performance:

 - **API Latency (p95)**
   95th percentile response time for the `/fair_price` endpoint.
+  *Monitored via Prometheus + Grafana dashboard.*

 - **API Error Rate**
   Percentage of failed requests (5xx) over time.
+  *Monitored via Prometheus + Grafana dashboard.*

 - **Model Version Adoption**
   Which model version is currently serving traffic, and how often it is updated.
+  *Tracked via MLflow on DagsHub.*

-- **Drift Indicators** (later phases)
+- **Drift Indicators** (Phase 4 - Implemented)
   - Data drift on input features (price distributions, volatility, etc.).
   - Prediction drift (distribution of fair values and deviations over time).
-  - Number of drift events that trigger retraining per month.
+  - HTML reports generated via Evidently.

 Together, these metrics make PokeWatch look and behave like a small but realistic MLOps production system, while keeping the actual implementation lightweight and focused.